Bangladesh collapsed building owner to be charged in construction case

 Rana was arrested after a four-day hunt shortly after the building collapsed, apparently trying to flee across the border to India.
 He is being detained.

-Low labor costs and, critics say, shortcuts on safety, make Bangladesh the cheapest place to make large quantities of clothing.
+Low labour costs and, critics say, shortcuts on safety, make Bangladesh the cheapest place to make large quantities of clothing.